MisterVaidas/MisterVaidas/README.md

 Here are some of the technologies and tools I work with:

-- Programming Languages: HTML, CSS, JavaScript, Java, Solidity, React, Kotlin.
+- Programming Languages: HTML, CSS, JavaScript, Java, Solidity, React, Kotlin, Python
 - Frontend: HTML, CSS, React.
 - Backend: Node.js.
 - Databases: MongoDB.